jensbambauer/seriale/site/content/program.md

                           link: sara-mauleon
                         - name: Anne Schokominza Michel
                           link: anne-schokominza-michel
                       details: "Social media is becoming more and more essential to promote new projects.
-Last year Sara Mauleón and Anne Michel told us about the different platforms we can use and how to carry out a content plan to market a web series.
+Last year Sara Mauleón and Schokominza Michel told us about the different platforms we can use and how to carry out a content plan to market a web series.
 This time, they will focus on cross media work, in which we will see how we can spread our message and adapt it to different contexts.
 They will show us how to reach different user profiles through different channels and always maintain strategic coherence."
                     - title: "Financing & Analytics: Traditional and new ways"
                       type: Panel Discussion
                       length: 2